ElSacramento/profile/README.md

 - Prometheus metrics.
 - TraceID/RequestID in logs and other logging improvements, that can be useful.
 - Postgres tests.
 - REST API generated specification.
+- Write country service or find the better one.

 ## How to run locally: